BA Illustration

 Year 4

-This year gives opportunity for self-initiated projects as well as set briefs.
-You will feel confident about your ability to express ideas, opinions and concerns in your work.
+Year 4 gives you the opportunity for self-initiated projects as well as set briefs.
+You will feel confident about your ability to express:

 Projects allow for greater exploration and you will identify direction and stylistic approaches towards a completed body of final-year work.